laxmi215/about-me/README.md

 # 🌟 All About Me - Personal Website
+Took help with copoilt to create it and made some changes.

 A beautiful, responsive personal website showcasing who you are, where you're from, your hobbies, and interests.
 Perfect for school projects and personal portfolios!